-I have found these sort of paradoxes again and again when looking into the supposed ‘force free’ method of training, it would seem there is little more to this than an emotive title to appeal to the dog loving community.
-It seems shameless, and I would challenge you to look these methods up and see if you think there is more to this than a business proposition and a beneficial way of training your pets.
+I have found these sorts of paradoxes again and again when looking into the supposed ‘force-free’ method of training, it would seem there is little more to this than an emotive title to appeal to the dog-loving community.
+It seems shameless, and I would challenge you to research these methods and see if you think there is more to this than a business proposition and a beneficial way of training your pets.

 In all honesty, there are going to be weaknesses and limitations in every form of training in one scenario or another.
 A trainer that retains an open mind, rather than doggedly (pun intended) pursuing a fixed ideology is one that will greatly benefit the lives of you and your dogs.
 They will be able to remain flexible, approaching different challenges from multiple angles and reach the core of the problem, without losing integrity in the face of defeat.

 Don’t get me wrong, positive reinforcement is, of course, a wonderful thing when training dogs.
 It can encourage and modify behavior without the need to unnecessarily harm and punish them, however, there are some occasions when this is simply not enough.
 A balanced approach will encourage trainers and dogs to work together to find a solution to consistent misbehavior, without the need to overindulge or psychologically punish the dog.